Moussa-Kalam/alu-web_back_end/ES6_basic/README.md

 - New features introduced in ES6
 - The difference between a constant and a variable
 - Block-scoped variables
-- Arrow functions andd function parameters default to them
+- Arrow functions and function parameters default to them
 - Rest and spread function parameters
 - String templating in ES6
 - Object creation and their properties in ES6